Konstantin Kalinin

 High-fidelity designs

-Validate with clinical users, not just stakeholders
+Validate with real clinical users

-Step 8: Integrate APIs and Third-Party Services
+Step 8: Integrate APIs and third-party services

 Common third-party integrations